pitfail/pitfail-reports/report1/report1.rst

 .. figure:: ui-mockups/ui-portfolio
 	:scale: 50%

-Users that are members of more than one league manage their league portfolios completely independently: buying and selling securities only applies to the portfolio that he or she is currently viewing.
-Such users can see which portfolio they are managing and switch between portfolios using the tabs attached to the top of the table of securities.

 Much like when completing the guided account creation process, users can purchase shares of a stock at market price by entering a ticker symbol in the